LIDONGgittt/ShieldSynthesisForReal/README.md

        `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path_to/pycudd2.0.2/cudd-2.4.2/lib`

-       In order to avoid setting these variables each time, you can also add thesetwo lines to the file ~/.bashrc.
+       In order to avoid setting these variables each time, you can also add these two lines to the file ~/.bashrc.

 Running our synthesis tool:
 ===========================